Complex QA and language models hybrid architectures, Survey: Solving with prompting

-Prompt can also be designed to enable a solving process in best iterative steps (\textbf{prompt engineering for multi-step}): \begin{description} \item [Least-to-most prompting]~\citep{zhouLeasttoMostPromptingEnables2022} improves chain-of-thought with multi-step examples that gradually becomes more specific or detailed; Chain-of-thought often performs poorly on tasks requiring to solve problems harder than those in demonstration examples.
+designs a solving process in progressive prompt steps: \begin{description} \item [Least-to-most prompting]~\citep{zhouLeasttoMostPromptingEnables2022} improves chain-of-thought with multi-step examples that gradually becomes more specific or complex; Chain-of-thought often performs poorly on tasks requiring to solve problems harder than those in demonstration examples.
 To tackle this, LtM first reduces a complex problem into a list of easier subproblems, and then sequentially solves these subproblems with gradual complexity.
-LtM can be combined with self-consistency to improve robustness. \item [Dynamic least-to-most prompting (compositionality)]~\citep{drozdovCompositionalSemanticParsing2022} is a refinement of least-to-most prompting using the following steps:(1) prompts LLM to teach it to perform a synthatic parsing of all inputs to create a tree-structured decomposition, (2) use decomposition to select demonstration exemples, (3) linearize the decomposition tree and prompt the model to sequentially generate answers to subproblems. \item [Successive prompting]~\citep{duaSuccessivePromptingDecomposing2022} develops successive prompting decomposing a complex problem into a first simple problem, with each next subproblem prediction having access to the answers to each previous subproblems. \item [Maieutic prompting]~\citep{jungMaieuticPromptingLogically2022} is inspired by Socratic way of questioning, it generates a tree of logical explanations up to the truth values that max-satisfy these relations to verify its veracity.
+LtM can be combined with self-consistency to improve robustness. \textbf{Dynamic least-to-most prompting (compositionality)}~\citep{drozdovCompositionalSemanticParsing2022} refines it with the following steps:(1) prompts LLM to perform a synthatic parsing to create a tree-structured decomposition, (2) select matching demonstration examples, (3) linearize decomposition tree and prompt to sequentially generate answers to subproblems. \item [Successive prompting]~\citep{duaSuccessivePromptingDecomposing2022} develops successive prompting decomposing a complex problem into a first simple problem, with each next subproblem prediction having access to the answers to each previous subproblems. \item [Maieutic prompting]~\citep{jungMaieuticPromptingLogically2022} is inspired by Socratic way of questioning, it generates a tree of logical explanations up to the truth values that max-satisfy these relations to verify its veracity.
 It surpass many approaches and provides intrinsic interpretations of inference. \end{description}